 - Karen Hopkin, creator of the Studmuffins of Science Calendar

-- The Minordomos, who visibly make things run smoothly on stage
+- The Minordomos, who visibly made things run smoothly on stage

-- The Human Curtain Rods, who hold aloft the sacred curtain through which the winners enter
+- The Human Curtain Rods, who held aloft the sacred curtain through which the winners entered

 - The PAPER AIRPLANE DELUGES (2 of them)

-- The Human Spotlights, who illuminate the proceedings
+- The Human Spotlights, who illuminated the proceedings

-- Eight-year-old "Miss Sweetie-Poo", who encourages speakers to keep their speeches brief
+- Eight-year-old "Miss Sweetie-Poo", who encouraged speakers to keep their speeches brief

 - Jean Berko Gleason: The Traditional "Welcome, Welcome" Speech

 - Jean Berko Gleason: The Traditional "Goodbye, Goodbye" Speech

 - AND other wondrous things